CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.2.2 Mobile Device Management (MDM) .md

 ### 2 7 No or weak encryption of communication between MDM and terminal

-If the data connection between the mobile device and the MDM server is not encrypted at all or encrypted with outdated algorithms, or if insufficient key lengths are used, the confidentiality and integrity of all transmitted data is compromised.
+If the data connection between the mobile device and the MDM server is not encrypted at all or encrypted with outdated algorithms or if insufficient key lengths are used, the confidentiality and integrity of all transmitted data is compromised.
 For example, an attacker could then spend his IT system as an MDM server, gaining valuable information or changing settings on all of the institution's mobile devices.

 ### 2 8 Unauthorized creation of motion profiles by the MDM